How to Import Your Pet to Canada?

 - the dog appears healthy and meets humane transportation requirements

-A personal pet dog is defined as a dog that is intended to live with the owner, who must also be the importer, who is bringing the animal into Canada as a personal pet dog.
 The dog is not intended for transfer of ownership or fostering upon its arrival into Canada, or commercial purposes such as reproduction, breeding or sale of offspring, showing or exhibition, sale of germplasm (includes semen, oocytes and embryos), sale of the dog itself, scientific use or research, or special training status (regardless of whether a profit is made or a transfer of funds occurs).

 The owner must be the importer of the dog and be able to provide documentation that clearly demonstrates they own the dog and obtained ownership prior to it entering Canada upon request.